dr0bz/php-attributes-syntax/README.md

 # PHP Attributes Syntax

-This syntax file adds highlighting instructions for PHP 8 attributes.
-I wrote this as an addition to the official vim php syntax which lacks this syntax.
+This syntax file adds syntax/highlighting groups for PHP 8 [attributes](https://www.php.net/manual/en/language.attributes.overview.php).
+I wrote this as an addition to the official Vim php syntax which lacks attributes.

 ## Example